 The ship, on the other hand, and the stockfish were both found ashore later on.
 When these tidings reached Fróðá, Kjartan called his neighbours and held a wake.

 The first night of the wake, the drowned Þóroddur and his crew of dead men - all of them soaking wet - made a sudden, haunting appearance.
-These drowned men were welcomed by the wake party, the people rejoicing as they considered these lost spirits to be a sign from the God of the Ocean.
+The wake party welcomed these drowned men, the people rejoicing as they considered these lost spirits to be a sign from the God of the Ocean.

 Fróðárheiði heath in Snæfellsnes